annamazurek-qa/the-vitality-vanguard/tasks.md

 #### Notes from call with mentor
-pubmed baseline
+pubmed baseline+deabetis+metformin database

-deabetis
-metformin

 abstract final plot and forest plot - generation of statistics